bbfrederick/rapidtide/docs/usage.rst

 Description:
 ^^^^^^^^^^^^
-	Another simple command line utility that displays the histograms generated by rapidtide2.
+	Another simple command line utility that displays the histograms generated by rapidtide.

 Inputs:
 ^^^^^^^
-	A textfile generated by rapidtide2 containing histogram information
+	A textfile generated by rapidtide containing histogram information

 Outputs:
 ^^^^^^^^